spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Ocean supports instance types with both Arm64 and x86 architectures in the same VNG.
 This widens the instance selection options because instances that support either the Arm64 or the x86 architectures can be chosen.
 This enables you to take advantage of the cost and performance benefits of Arm64 when the spot markets allow while maintaining a large whitelist of x86 instances.

 Whenever you create a Virtual Node Group with the Arm64 and x86 instance types, ensure that the workloads can run on both architectures.
-In addition, ensure by using node selectors that only the relevant pods will trigger a scale-up from this VNG.
+In addition, use node selectors to ensure that only the relevant pods will trigger a scale-up from this VNG.

 <!-- I took the generic intro information from Preferred Spot Instance Types per Virtual Node Group and put it above -->